matt-paul/martian-robots/README.md

 ### Further Work
 I plan to refactor the 'move forward method'.
-Originally I intended to use 'index of' to make the comparison, however I learnt that this does not work on 2D arrays, so used a nested for loops, that I am not happy about.
+Originally I intended to use 'index of' to make the comparison, however I soon learnt that this does not work on 2D arrays, so instead moved towards using nested for loops which I am not happy about.
 This has also forced me to use a dummy value (outside of possible coordinates) for defaulting the 'robot lost history' array in a way that it can be used for looping through.
-My current thinking is that if i process the robot lost data into strings, I will then be able to use 'index of', cleaning up the above points.
+My current thinking is that if I process the robot lost data into strings, I will then be able to use 'index of', cleaning up the above points.